koushik-bug/AL-MCCI/README.md

 There is total 10 output file generated after a sucsseful calculations-
 The main files are
 ```
-1) input_file.in.out            # Main output file, which contatin information of subspace size, energy and spin value with each iteations.
+1) input_file.in.out            # Main output file, which contatin information of subspace size, energy and spin value with each iterations.
 2) input_file.in.out.basis      # Configurations of final sub-Hilbert space
 3) input_file.in.out.ci         # CI coeffcienet corrosponding to configurations
 4) input_file.in.out.model.pth  # Final optimized ANN model